 “Small molecule drugs that activate the beta-catenin pathway downstream of Wnt10A could potentially be used to treat hair thinning and palm and sole skin defects in some patients suffering from male pattern hair loss.”

 I have covered Wnt signaling and various associated proteins and genes (especially Wnt10b) a number of time on this blog in the past when relevant to hair growth.
 But this is the first post that has covered Wnt10a.

 — Someone from the Netherlands emailed me yesterday with an interesting new story on a well known Dutch news site about an American guy named Darren Moore who is testing FOXO4-DR to regrow his hair.
 This self-experimenter’s website with frequent updates is here and he also has his before and after scalp photos on there.
 For more about the FOXO4 peptide and its killing of senescent cells, see my recent post on that subject.
-The Netherlands based researcher (Dr. Peter de Keizer) who did that groundbreaking work has warned people about the above experiment and its possible dangers in the Dutch newspaper article that I linked to at the beginning of this paragraph.
+The Netherlands based researcher (Dr. Peter de Keizer) who did that groundbreaking work has warned people about the above experiment and its possible dangers.
+You can read that in the Dutch newspaper article that I linked to earlier.

 — Samumed continues to garner great publicity.
 They must surely be the most successful hair loss cure focused company of all time when it comes to getting media attention?
 Their big coup came last year via a cover page on Forbes magazine with some great photos such as the below inside:

 — Wasabi found to benefit hair growth.

 — Baldness, how close are we to a cure?
 Not a bad effort, since most such articles are highly inaccurate and badly researched.
 Nevertheless, the author does not even mention the leading prospects for a cure or treatment such as Follica, Histogen, Replicel/Shiseido, Samumed and Tsuji.

 — New ADSC and hair growth study from Japan.